drcmda/react-contextual/README.md

 Example: https://codesandbox.io/s/ko1nz4j2r

-Provide your state, wrap everything that is supposed to access or mutate it within.
+Provide state and actions, wrap everything that is supposed to access or mutate it within.

 ```js
 import React from 'react'